pyblosxom/pyblosxom/docs/writing_entries.rst

-The Format of an Entry
+The format of an entry
 ======================

 PyBlosxom entries consist of three parts: the title, the metadata, and